CAREERS & INTERNSHIPS

 kpullen@caccollincounty.org

-As a Child Advocate Intern, you will have opportunities to work directly with clients and families.
+As a Child Engagement Intern, you will have opportunities to work directly with clients and families.
 Interns will conduct Child Engagement, assist with the center’s annual projects, participate in on-call crisis support, and create activities that promote distraction and coping techniques.

 Accepting Degree Majors in: Psychology, Family Studies, Criminal Justice, Child Development, Child Life, or other related fields.